jcmello2/aggregator-advanced-settings/readme.txt

 * Set login page style from a list of available themes.
 * Replace WP logo in login page with site custom logo and site home link.
 * Replace WP title in login page (removes 'WordPress' expression).
+* Remove navigation, back to home and/or privacy links in login page.
 * Register / Login widget with optional privacy policy link.
 * Portuguese translation (pt_PT).